 Now you’ve learned that not all weight gain during exercise is necessarily a bad thing.
 A few pounds of weight gain might mean you’ve added some muscle or you’re better hydrated.
 However, it could also mean you’ve been rewarding yourself with post-workout food too often.
 How do you tell which is the culprit for your weight gain?
 One easy way to find out is to simply record your measurements.
 If you’ve gained 3 pounds but your measurements in your waist, arms, and thighs have gone down, you’ve most likely put on some muscle (and maybe even lost a little bit of fat).
 If you’ve gained 3 pounds and those measurements have gone up (while you’ve been exercising), you most likely still need to make more adjustments to your nutrition.

 The one 100% foolproof way to tell if it’s muscle or fat is to have someone conduct a fitness assessment on you.
-A personal trainer like myself can assess your body measurements and body fat percentage to see if you’re gaining muscle or fat.
-Once we’ve determined what direction you’re going in, I can develop a workout plan and a meal plan specifically designed for you so you can reverse your exercise-induced weight gain.
-Contact me today to get started!
+A personal trainer can assess your body measurements and body fat percentage to see if you’re gaining muscle or fat.
+Once determined what direction you’re going in, the trainer can develop a workout plan and a meal plan specifically designed for you so you can reverse your exercise-induced weight gain.
+Contact us today to get started!